-The main reason programmes are repeated is to give people more chances to watch or record something they might have missed.
+We understand that some customers find repeats frustrating.
+The main reason programmes are repeated is to give people a chance to see something they might have missed.
+Or to record on their PVRs a show they might have missed.

 Our business is affected by rising costs (of shows, movies, sports right and maintaining our technical infrastructure) but we’re always looking for ways to keep your fees to a minimum.
 We also try to give you more bang for your buck by adding new services and more channels.

 If you’re a DStv Premium, *DStv Extra or *DStv Compact customer with a PVR, you get all the value added services on other platforms too.
 And you don’t even have to be at home to enjoy them.
 On your PVR decoder you get DStv Catch Up and BoxOffice – and you can get access to Catch Up and Live TV through the DStv Now app, as well as BoxOffice online.

 If you have a DStv Explora, you can also watch content on DStv Catch Up and you can use your smart device (phone, tablet or laptop) to set a remote recording via the TV guide when you’re not in front of your TV.

 *DStv Catch Up is only available to DStv Compact and Extra customers with a DStv Explora.
 Older model decoders can simply not cope with the software upgrades needed to make DStv Catch Up available on multiple packages.
 At a later stage, we'll make DStv Now available to DStv Compact and Extra customers with any active PVR.

 While repeats can be irritating, they’re definitely useful when you have no power and can’t watch or record your favourite shows.